 - Preheat your oven to 180 ℃.

-- Cover a pie plate (25-cm diameter) with some room temperature butter and some sugar.
+- Cover a pie plate (23-cm diameter) with some room temperature butter and some sugar.

 - In a bowl, add the flour, sugar, eggs and vanilla essence, and using a fork or spatula, mix the ingredients together until you get a granulated mix, similar to the typical “crumble”.
 Set aside.

 - Peel and core the apples.
-Cut them in slices (1 cm approximately), and cover with the lemon juice.
+Cut them in slices (1 cm thick approximately), and mix with the lemon juice.

-- Add the apples to the pie plate and cover with the flour mix.
+- Add the apples to the pie plate and cover with the dry ingredients mix.

-- With the help of a spoon, pour the melted butter on the mix.
+- With the help of a spoon, pour the melted butter over the mix.

 - Bake in the oven for 25 minutes, or until the edges and top are golden brown.